 Mango Bay Resort Phu Quoc, Vietnam

-Secluded beaches, warm turquoise waters, stunning sunsets, idyllic … Mango Bay Resort a beautiful tropical getaway.
+Secluded beaches, warm turquoise waters, stunning sunsets, idyllic … Mango Bay Resort in Phu Quoc is truly a beautiful tropical getaway.

 Phu Quoc is like Phuket 20 years ago…

 When researching for the trip around South East Asia in 2013, I came across an article about the largest Vietnamese island, Phu Quoc, off the south coast of Cambodia in the Gulf of Thailand.
 Some travellers have mentioned that Phu Quoc is like Phuket 20 years ago or Koh Samui 10 years ago.
 Well, after reading those comments we had to add this to our trip.
 We decided on staying at Mango Bay Resort, an eco-friendly, sustainable resort located on the west coast of Phu Quoc.
 Booking with Mango Bay Resort included a free airport transfer – one less thing to worry about, perfect!

 Mango Bay Resort in Phu Quoc has 44 rooms and villas dotted along 10km of beachfront land; being there you would think you were the only ones there.

 There are quite a few types of accommodation to choose from at Mango Bay Resort:

 - Seaview verandah rooms (these are 5 rooms with access to the communal terrace and fab views of the sea)

 - Deluxe seaview plantation bungalow